RedHat-Middleware-Workshops/rhpam-rhdm-workshop-v1m2-guides/decisions-authoring.md

 5. Set the following data in the creation wizard:

-    - Name: `automated-chargeback`{{copy}}
+    - Name: `automated-chargeback`
-    - Package: `com.myspace.ccd_project`{{copy}}
+    - Package: `com.myspace.ccd_project`

     ![Business Central Guided Rule New]({% image_path business-central-guided-rule-new.png %}){:width="600px"}

 6. Click ok.
 You should see a banner in green telling you that the asset was success fully created.
-The UI will display the wizard that allows you to author your rule.
+The UI will display the editor that allows you to author your rule.

     ![Business Central Guided Rule New Wizard]({% image_path business-central-guided-rule-new-wizard.png %}){:width="600px"}

-7. You will see 4 tabs in the wizard panel.
+7. You will see 4 tabs in the editor panel.
 Select the tab that says "Data Objects"

     ![Business Central Guided Rule Import Data Object]({% image_path business-central-guided-rule-import-data-object.png %}){:width="600px"}

 8. You should see 4 items listed: `AdditionalInformation`, `CreditCardHolder`, `FraudData`, and `Number`.
 These are shown by default as the rule is created in the same folder/package as these data objects.
-If `CreditCardHolder` is not lister, click on the blue _New Item_ button to import it.
+If `CreditCardHolder` is not listed, click on the blue _New Item_ button to import it.

     ![Business Central Guided Rule Import Data Object New]({% image_path business-central-guided-rule-import-data-object-new.png %}){:width="600px"}

-9. Return to the _Model_ tab and Click on the green cross to the right of the word _WHEN_.
+9. Return to the _Model_ tab and Click on the green plus-sign to the right of the word _WHEN_.

     ![Business Central Guided Rule New Fact]({% image_path business-central-guided-rule-new-fact.png %}){:width="600px"}